skpande9/demoASHISH/README.md

-# ReactReduxBoilerplateApp
+# DEMO-REACT_REDUX_SCSS_WEBPACK-4
-A Starter Kit to get started on a UI Project with Reactjs, Redux and Sass.
+A Demo Kit to get started on a UI Project with Reactjs, Redux and Sass.

 ## Step 1